Horizontal-org/Tella-website/docs/FAQ.md

 ### Is Tella available on desktop? {#is-tella-available-on-desktop}

-Yes, [Tella is available on desktop](/desktop), but for the moment can only be used to receive files.
+Yes, Tella is available on desktop, but for the moment can only be used to receive files.

+You can download Tella Desktop for Window, MacOS and Linux.
+TODO: Links to stores pending.

 ### Do you offer a back-end or repository to store data? {#tella-web}